 Despite its institutional deficiencies, the GATT managed to function as a de facto international organization, sponsoring eight rounds of multilateral trade negotiations.
 The Uruguay Round, conducted from 1987 to 1994, culminated in the Marrakesh Agreement, which established the World Trade Organization (WTO).
 The WTO incorporates the principles of the GATT and provides a more enduring institutional framework for implementing and extending them.

-To locate additional resources on the history and evolution of the GATT and the WTO, search GULLiver, the Law Library's online catalog, by keyword or by title.
-Or search by subject using one of the following subject headings:
+To locate additional resources on the history and evolution of the GATT and the WTO from the Georgetown Law Library's collection, use the Advanced Search and select Law Library Catalog.
+Then select Subject as the search field and search for one of the following subject headings: